P-E-B/angular-auth-lib/README.md

         firstNamePlaceholder?: string; // defaults to 'First name' lastNamePlaceholder?: string; // defaults to 'Last name' enterprisePlaceholder?: string; // defaults to 'Enterprise'
-      },
+        activationCodePlaceholder?: string; // defaults to 'Enter your activation code' },
       messages?: {
         loginSuccess?: string; // defaults to 'Hi!
 Nice to see you again!' loginFailure?: string; // defaults to 'Wrong credentials.
-Please check again.' signupSuccess?: string; // defaults to 'Your account has been created!' signupFailure?: string; // defaults to 'Please try again with a new username.' passwordResetSuccess?: string; // defaults to 'An email for resetting your password has been sent to your address.' passwordResetFailure?: string; // defaults to 'An error occured.
+Please check again.' signupSuccess?: string; // defaults to 'Your account has been created!' signupFailure?: string; // defaults to 'Please try again.' sendActivationCodeSuccess?: string; // defaults to 'Your account has been verified!' sendActivationCodeFailure?: string; // defaults to 'Please try again with the correct code.' passwordResetSuccess?: string; // defaults to 'An email for resetting your password has been sent to your address.' passwordResetFailure?: string; // defaults to 'An error occured.
 Please try again.' changePasswordSuccess?: string; // defaults to 'Your password has been successfully changed!'